-Are you looking for a chemistry project that's relatively easy to do at home, but not so easy that it isn't considered high school chemistry?
-The following projects use materials that are easy to acquire, but are definitely high school level chemistry.
+Chemistry experiments for high school don't have to be complicated.
+The following projects use materials that are easy to acquire, but are definitely high school level chemistry experiments.
 If you need help downloading any of the printable projects, check out these helpful tips.

 In this lab, you're going to explore the solubility of three solutes, as well as the electrical conductivity of three solutions.
 It's important to know before doing your lab that water is a polar molecule, while another substance you're testing, xylene, is a non-polar molecule.
 Polar molecules will dissolve ionic compounds and some molecular compounds that have polar, covalent bonds.
 However, non-polar molecules will dissolve non-polar molecules that have non-polar covalent bonds.
 On the other hand, alcohol has varied ability to dissolve substances.
 It is said to show "intermediate polarity."